 I recommend marking the place where you are staying on a map, along with the places you want to visit before you head out.
 Not only will this save you from aimlessly wandering around (unless you’re like me and enjoy doing so), you will also have an easier time finding your way back.

 I know maps are old school but they come in handy if your phone dies.
 You can also save money by downloading offline Google Maps on your smartphone.
 The app also allows you to save your places of interest by marking it with a star.
 This is total travel essential for me, even though I like wandering.

 Hostels are a great place to meet new travelers.
 However, It can feel intimidating if you are not used to talking to strangers.
-Card games like poker or Words Against Humanity can be a great ice breaker to get to know new people.
+Card games like poker, coup, or Cards Against Humanity can be a great ice breaker to get to know new people.
 It can also be a good entertainment when you want to unplug and connect with others.